cnumr/EcoIndex/content/en/privacy/_10_intro.md

 {{% info_2_columns_col2 %}}

-EcoIndex is a service offered by GreenIT.fr and the Collectif Conception Numérique Responsable.
+EcoIndex is a service offered by GreenIT.fr and the <span lang="fr">Collectif Conception Numérique Responsable</span>.
 We provide tools and thoughts to help individuals, organizations and public authorities to build a sustainable and more enviable digital future for our children.

 {{% /info_2_columns_col2 %}}